tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
     And on to the spinner graphic!
 We need another rectangle, identical to the background rectangle (2px margin).
-This one we&#8217;re going to fill with a radial gradient.
+This one we're going to fill with a radial gradient.
 The one below is not the same one from the working demo.
-In most cases you&#8217;ll want a strong leading edge with a gradual fade behind it, but this is an easy part to play with.
+In most cases you'll want a strong leading edge with a gradual fade behind it, but this is an easy part to play with.
 Use the gradient tool and the Brushes pane to make an interesting pattern.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner12.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner12.PNG" border=0 /></a>